Follow the instructions to create pictures from shapes and learn about vector graphics.

 The bounding box of a shape is the smallest rectangle the shape fits in.
 The size given for each shape is the size of its bounding box.
-The position is the bottom, left corner of its bounding box.
+The position in the above drawing is the bottom, left corner of its bounding box.
 Triangles in this puzzle are isosceles triangles with the base at the bottom.
 Sizes are given as (width, height).
 Positions are given as (x,y).

 These puzzles demonstrate a practical use of mathematical scaling.
 One of the advantages of the vector image representation is that you can create larger or smaller versions that do not lose accuracy.
 Having drawn a picture, draw it again twice as large, by scaling the vector drawing instructions by a factor of 2.
 To scale a vector image (make a bigger or smaller version), multiply all numbers in the instructions with the scaling factor.
 For example to draw the image twice as big, first multiply all the numbers in the instructions by 2.

-Here are Vector Drawing Puzzle Picture sheets and solutions that you can download.
+Here is a Vector Drawing Puzzle Picture sheet and solution based on the above that you can download.

 There are more christmas computing ideas here.

 These collage based puzzles give pictures about Ancient Egypt.